Belleville, Michigan

-Belleville is a city in Wayne County, Michigan, United States.
-A western suburb of Detroit, Belleville is located roughly 29 mi southwest of downtown Detroit, and 18 mi southeast of Ann Arbor, and is completely surrounded by Van Buren Township.
+Belleville is a city in Wayne County in the U.S. state of Michigan.
+A western suburb of Detroit, Belleville is located roughly 29 mi southwest of downtown Detroit, and 18 mi southeast of Ann Arbor, and is entirely surrounded by Van Buren Township.
 As of the 2020 census, the city had a population of 4,008.

 Belleville Lake is the city's principal geographic feature, and the city was also home to the National Strawberry Festival until the COVID pandemic.